 - 23.1.
 Sexual violence and sexual harassment are never acceptable, will not be tolerated and children whose behaviour falls below expectations will be sanctioned. - 23.2.
 The academy will never normalise sexually abusive language or behaviour by treating it as 'banter', an inevitable fact of life or an expected part of growing up.
-All staff must challenge all inappropriate

-- 23.3.
-Following any report of child-on-child sexual violence or sexual harassment offline or online, the academy will follow the safeguarding principles set out in Keeping children safe in education - GOV.UK (www.gov.uk) (KCSIE) - especially Part 5.
+All staff must challenge all inappropriate language and behaviour between children and ensure respectful relationships and high standards of conduct between staff and children at all times. - 23.3.
+Following any report of child-on-child sexual violence or sexual harassment offline or online, the academy will follow the safeguarding principles set out in Keeping children safe in education GOV.UK (www.gov.uk) (KCSIE) especially Part 5.
 The designated safeguarding lead (or deputy) will advise on the academy's initial response.
 Each incident will be considered on a case-by-case basis and sanctions may be applied whilst other investigations by the police and/or children's social care are ongoing. - 23.4.
 All victims will be reassured they will be supported, kept safe, and are being taken seriously, regardless of how long it has taken them to come forward.
 Abuse that occurs online or outside of the academy will not be downplayed and will be treated equally seriously.
 A victim will never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment.
 Nor will a victim ever be made to feel ashamed for making a report or their experience minimised.